Abdullahjnzl/design-patterns/README.md

 # design-patterns
-This project illustrates all know design patterns with Java code examples using spring boot
+This project illustrates all known design patterns with Java code examples using spring boot